micmejia/bible-dump/NKJV/Isaiah/Isa 32.md

 Also the schemes of the schemer _are_ evil; He devises wicked plans To destroy the poor with lying words, Even when the needy speaks justice.

 ###### 8
-But a [^d]generous man devises generous things, And by generosity he shall stand. ## Consequences of Complacency
+But a generous man devises generous things, And by generosity he shall stand. ## Consequences of Complacency

 ###### 9
 Rise up, you women who are at ease, Hear my voice; You complacent daughters, Give ear to my speech.